apache/incubator-resilientdb/TEAM_SETUP.md

 1. ✅ GraphQ-LLM HTTP API is running on port 3001
 2. ✅ (Optional) GraphQ-LLM MCP Server is running (for MCP client integration)
 3. ✅ ResilientDB is running and accessible (KV service on 18000, GraphQL on 5001)
+4. ✅ (Optional) ResLens services are running (Middleware on 3003, Frontend on 5173)
-4. ✅ Documents are ingested (check logs for chunk count - should be 100+)
+5. ✅ Documents are ingested (check logs for chunk count - should be 100+)
-5. ✅ Nexus is running on port 3000
+6. ✅ Nexus is running on port 3000
-6. ✅ Nexus UI shows GraphQL Tutor page at `http://localhost:3000/graphql-tutor`
+7. ✅ Nexus UI shows GraphQL Tutor page at `http://localhost:3000/graphql-tutor`
-7. ✅ Query analysis works in Nexus UI
+8. ✅ Query analysis works in Nexus UI
-8. ✅ Explanations include documentation context from ResilientDB
+9. ✅ Explanations include documentation context from ResilientDB

 **Congratulations!
 You're now at the same stage as the current setup! 🎉**